 Can you relate?
 Bible study for Christian women is so important, but at times difficult to practice regularly.
 Maybe it’s because we are stretched thin, exhausted, and it’s an easy thing to let slip from our schedule.

 But here’s the truth: the busier we are, the more we need God to hold us up.

 Less time, but a greater need for our Savior.
 So, what’s the solution?

 The fix is to get creative.
 Growing in faith doesn’t mean you need to spend an hour of your day in complete silence.
-There are lots of ways you can foster spiritual growth as a Christian woman while going about your daily life and finding small moments to focus on God.
+There are lots of ways you can foster spiritual growth as a busy mom while going about your daily life and finding small moments to focus on God.

-Grab a cup of tea and let’s discover some practical ideas for growing spiritually as a Christian woman.
+Grab a cup of tea and let’s discover some practical ideas for growing spiritually as a Christian with very little time.
 It’s totally doable!

 Find your power hour

 A major key to spiritual growth as a Christian woman is studying when you’re at your best.
 Not a morning person?
 Try squeezing a few minutes of study into afternoon nap time, or right before bed.

 Make it happen when you are feeling your best (and least stressed).
 You’ll be able to focus better and retain more of what you’re studying.